saurabhsharan/niriswitcher/README.md

 - Release `Alt` to focus to currently selected application and close `niriswitcher`

-The default mappings and modifier key can be configured in the `config.ini` file.
+The default mappings and modifier key can be configured in the `config.toml` file.

 ### Options